eqmh/multitressor/Satellite_Data_Documentation.md

 USF has compiled several satellite-based datasets, including ocean color, sea surface temperature and biogeographic seascapes for waters around South Florida.
 A Github repository was created to share code among the project team.
 Details on data products along with links to data and the Github repository are given below.

 #### Data Types (details on each are given below):
-1. Ocean color: from MODIS, VIIRS and PACE sensors
+1. Ocean color: from MODIS-Aqua, VIIRS-SNPP and PACE-OCI sensors
 2. Sea Surface Temperature (SST): from Multi-scale Ultra-high Resolution (MUR) SST Analysis fv04.1
-3. Biogeographic Seascapes: Served by NOAA Coastwatch
+3. Biogeographic Seascapes: Based on MODIS-Aqua data and served by NOAA Coastwatch
 4. Net Primary Productivity: From Oregon State University Ocean Productivity Lab

+#### NOTE on MODIS-Aqua: MODIS-Aqua is at the end of its operational life and had exhibited degraded data quality since the end of 2022.
+While there have been data reprocessings to improve data quality issues, MODIS will be decommissioned at some point in 2026.
+We will continue to serve these products with reprocessed data as long as they are viable due to the long MODIS data record.
+Users should plan to transition to using products from VIIRS-SNPP and PACE-OCI.
+Please feel free to contact Dan Otis at USF with questions: dotis@usf.edu

 ERDDAP Link for all datasets:
 http://131.247.136.200:8080/erddap/info/index.html